 3. Cruciferous vegetables

 Cruciferous vegetables (like broccoli, cauliflower, Brussels sprouts, and kale) are fantastic for your body.
 They’re high in nutrients including folate, vitamin C, and fibre, and are even thought to help prevent cancer.
 However, they also contain the carbohydrate raffinose, which causes bloating.
-Raffinose is difficult to digest because we lack the right enzyme, and is instead fermented by the bacteria in our tummies...
-Yuck.
+Raffinose is difficult to digest because we lack the right enzyme, so is instead fermented by the bacteria in our gut.
 Don’t stress though, these veggies are easier to digest when roasted or steamed, so give it a shot before you give them up completely!

 Coffee is acidic and can irritate the lining of the gut, which leads to bloating, especially if you have a sensitive stomach or have not eaten.
 This is worsened when combined with sugar or artificial sweeteners.
 If you’re lactose intolerant or sensitive, putting milk in your coffee will make things even worse.